skvoryanich/just-magnet-nothing-more-mod/README.md

 # Just Magnet, nothing more

-A minimalist mod for Minecraft 1.21.10 that adds **just magnets**.
+A minimalist mod for Minecraft Fabric 1.21.10 that adds **just magnets**.
 Nothing more.

 ## Philosophy